 Before you sign your lease you should read it very carefully.
-A typical lease can be found here so you can see what terms a lease often contains.
+A typical lease can be found here (Please see September 2021 updated leases) so you can see what terms a lease often contains.

 You should ensure that your solicitor reviews the lease and associated documents, so that you can seek their advice and ask them any questions you may have.